lubuntu-team/manual/source/2/2.4/2.4.7/noblenote.rst

 How to launch
 -------------
-To launch nobleNote go to the menu :menuselection:`Acessories --> nobleNote` or run
+To launch nobleNote go to the menu :menuselection:`Accessories --> nobleNote` or run

 .. code::